KodakC41/KodakC41/README.md

 # Christopher Bruinsma

 Welcome to my Github, my name is Chris.
-I am an aspiring ```Computer Science B.A.``` student at the University of Rochester and an incoming Software Engineering intern at ```Lockheed Martin```.
+I am an aspiring ```Computer Science B.A.``` junior at the University of Rochester and an incoming Software Engineering intern at ```Lockheed Martin```.
 I learn quickly and actively in many fields.
 I find that this is the way to find more createive ways to solve problems.
 I have knowledge of several programming languages as well as an eye for detail and design.
 I am currently embarking on an independent study into near-sensor image processing using neural networks for characterization under extreme heat pressure.